- Importing and evaluating footage

 - Adding a title and a lower third

-Hi!
-I am Jason Osder.
+- [Voiceover] Hi.
+I'm Jason Osder.
 Welcome to Creating a Mini Documentary with Adobe Premiere Elements.
-In this course, we'll look at making the most of the documentary format, using Adobe Premiere Elements and a brief sample project.
-We'll start by importing and organizing footage using folders and markers.
-Next we'll look at how to use the Timeline to find the editing opportunities in your footage and discover the flow of your narrative.
+In this course, we'll look in making the most of the documentary format, using Adobe Premiere Elements and a brief sample project.
+We'll Start by importing and organizing footage using folders and markers.
+Next, we'll look at how to use the Timeline to find the editing opportunities in your footage and discover the flow of your narrative.
 We'll see how to create a title and lower third graphic for your video, using the Text tool.